Michigan Attic Restoration Services

-If you have bats or other animals in the attic of your home or building, then you may have large piles of guano, raccoon feces, rodent droppings, or bird nest.
+If you have bats or other animals in the attic of your home or building, then you may have large piles of guano, raccoon feces, rodent droppings, or bird nests.

-Rodent droppings in the attic: Mice, rats, or squirrels in the attic can create damage to your insulation and become a health risk.
+Mice, rats, or squirrels in the attic can create damage to your insulation and become a health risk.
 Rodents like to use your insulation as nesting material.
-They will damage it by bringing in nuts, pine cones, and other hazardous material into your attic.
+They will damage it by bringing in nuts, pine cones, and other hazardous materials into your attic.
 Mice and squirrels will create tunnels in your insulation diminishing the R-value.
 Rodent droppings call also be a health risk.
-You can get a lung infection disease called the Hanta-virus.
+You can get a lung infection disease called the Hantavirus.

-Birds in the Attic: If you have birds in the attic, consider them a nuisance and a health hazard.
+If you have birds in the attic, consider them a nuisance and a health hazard.
 Bird nest material can become a health concern as well as ruin the R-value of your insulation.
-Just like bat guano, histomplasmosis comes from bird droppings.
+Just like bat guano, histoplasmosis comes from bird droppings.
 Bird nest material and droppings are the cause of over 60 different diseases.
-Bird nest can also contain over 50 parasites like tiny little bugs called bird mites.
+Bird nests can also contain over 50 parasites like tiny little bugs called bird mites.
 Nest removal from attics and homes is important due to these factors.
 We have removed over 20 garbage bags of just bird nest material from one home.

 How Our Attic Restoration Services Work

 As an added service we can get rid of all wild animal waste including bat guano, raccoon feces, bird nest, or rodent droppings.
-Damaged insulation is also removed and haled away in a dumpster container.
-There are several step we take before, during, and after the clean up.
+Damaged insulation is also removed and hauled away in a dumpster container.
+There are several steps we take before, during, and after the clean-up.
 Below we describe how to professionally get rid of unwanted waste and damaged insulation from the attic.

-1. Before the Clean-up: Once you have had the wildlife excluded from your attic you can start the clean up process.
+1. Before the Clean-up: Once you have had the wildlife excluded from your attic you can start the clean-up process.
 Knowing how to clean up the attic is important before you start.
-First all flooring should be covered in plastic to prevent the spread of diseases.
+First, all flooring should be covered in plastic to prevent the spread of diseases.
 If you are removing insulation and animal waste through the attic hatch it is important to create an attic hatch barrier.
 This can be done using plastics around the attic entrance.
 It is best to remove insulation through a gable vent if possible.
 Some attics even have windows in them.
-If no gable vent is present than a window in the same room should be used.
+If no gable vent is present then a window in the same room should be used.
 Make sure the entire room is covered.
 The use of an air purifier or ozium machine is good to remove any dust or allergens in the air.
-Now that you have everything set up it's time to start the clean out process.
+Now that you have everything set up it's time to start the clean-out process.

-2. Start of Clean-up: The best way to remove contaminated insulation caused by wildlife is through a high powered vacuum.
-Our company owns a 20 horse power vacuum.
-The vacuum sits out side of the home with 100'-150' of hose attached.
-This hose is ran from the exterior of the home to the inside of the attic through an open window or gable end.
+2. Start of Clean-up: The best way to remove contaminated insulation caused by wildlife is through a high-powered vacuum.
+Our company owns a 20 horsepower vacuum.
+The vacuum sits outside of the home with 100'-150' of hose attached.
+This hose is run from the exterior of the home to the inside of the attic through an open window or gable end.
 If the insulation is not of the loose fill variety then you must bag up the insulation by hand.
 Typically heavy construction bags work well for doing this.
 Once all of the insulation is bagged up and removed from the attic, vacuum up any droppings left behind.
-Now the attic is completely removed of any damaged insulation or bat guano.
+Now the attic is completely removed from any damaged insulation or bat guano.

-3. Odor Control and Sealant: Probably the most important step to complete restore your attic.
+3. Odor Control and Sealant: Probably the most important step to completely restore your attic.
 After the attic is completely cleaned out and there is no more contaminated insulation it's time to apply odor control and seal the structure off.
 We use a paint sprayer for odor control and sealant.
-We spray an encapsulant paint to make sure all odors are locked out of the trusses and drywall beneath the insulation.
-You can see an example of what your attic will look line once it is painted in the picture.
+We spray an encapsulated paint to make sure all odors are locked out of the trusses and drywall beneath the insulation.
+Encapsulate paint also works for decontaminating the attic as well.
+You can see an example of what your attic will look like once it is painted in the picture.
 We may also use a clear depending on the severity of the staining.
-Onces it's done it is now to time to put the insulation back in.
+Once it's done it is now to time to put the insulation back in.

 4. Replacing the Insulation: After the insulation is removed and the attic is sanitized it's time to re-insulate the attic.
 Depending on the type of home will depend on which insulation we put back into the attic.
-Older homes typically willl use a cellulose because of the moisture in the attics.
-On new homes we can use a batted or blown in fiberglass.
+Older homes typically will use cellulose because of the moisture in the attics.
+On new homes, we can use batted or blown-in fiberglass.
 Most attics these days require a value of R-49 to R-60.
 Meaning an attic should have 16-20 inches of insulation.
-Even if your attic does not need cleaned or restored we are still capable of adding or replacing insulation.
+Even if your attic does not need to be cleaned or restored we are still capable of adding or replacing insulation.

-5. After the Clean-up- Pictures are taken and showed to the home owner to make sure everything is done to their specifications.
+5. After the Clean-up- Pictures are taken and shown to the homeowner to make sure everything is done to their specifications.
 We clean all of the flooring up and vacuum the carpets.

 How Much Does Attic Restoration Cost?